Ed Schafer: Gold Seal Company

 Schafer took a full-time job after graduation with his family's firm, the Gold Seal Company.
 Gold Seal was a North Dakota-based manufacturing company founded by his father, Harold Schafer, in 1942.

 Gold Seal was the distributor of "Mr. Bubble" bubble bath, "Glass Wax" glass cleaner and "Snowy Bleach".

 Ed Schafer rose through the ranks at Gold Seal, working in several divisions of the company until serving as company president from 1978 to 1985.
-At its height Gold Seal generated more than $50 million in annual revenues, making it one of North Dakota's largest privately held firms.
+At its height, Gold Seal generated more than $50 million in annual revenues, making it one of North Dakota's largest privately held firms.

-Junkyard Wars engineering game show TV competition
+Junkyard Wars

 Schafer has long had an interest in building machinery and equipment from used, scrap materials.
 He was selected as a contestant on the Discovery Channel's engineering game show Junkyard Wars.
 His team worked to build a machine from junked components.

-In 2003 Schafer competed during the show's fifth season, when he also served as the captain of the "High Flyers" team.
-His team took 2nd place in the competition, losing to the "Jet Doctors" in the season finale.
+In 2003, Schafer competed during the show's fifth season, when he also served as the captain of the "High Flyers" team.
+His team took second place in the competition, losing to the "Jet Doctors" in the season finale.